 The bathroom is a space with many functions, from grooming to relaxing, but bathroom lighting design is often treated as an afterthought.
-Here, Randall Whitehead, IALD, offers seven must-know tips to keep in mind for lighting a bathroom during your next design project or the next time a customer walks into your showroom with a lighting design question.
+Here, Randall Whitehead, IALD, offers seven must-know tips to keep in mind for bathroom lighting during your next design project or the next time a customer walks into your showroom with a lighting design question.

 1. Lighting at the mirror is critical

 “This is where you see yourself for the first time every morning.
-I want the lighting to be as complementary as possible.
+I want the bathroom lighting to be as complementary as possible.
 It elevates my mood for the rest of the day.
 Having lighting on either side of the mirror is of major importance.
 It gives you even illumination and shadowless light for your face.
 Lighting above the mirror only highlights your forehead, creating dark shadows under your eyes, nose and chin.
 Do not do that to yourself or your clients.”

 2. Side lighting is key

 “It is important to have side lighting, aka cross illumination, in all the bathrooms.
 Your guests will love it, even though they may not realize why they look so good.
 I would like to get 1,100 lumens (the equivalent of a 75W incandescent bulb) from each light fixture in the master bath and in the guest baths, because real work is being done here: makeup, shaving and spackling.
 The powder rooms only need 800 lumens (the equivalent of a 60W incandescent bulb) per fixture because guests are just going in there to fix their hair and see if there is anything stuck in their teeth.”

 “I like to think of the bathroom as a private sanctuary.
 This is where you can lock the door and stay in there for half an hour or more without being disturbed.
 You want to add layers of light (task, ambient, accent and decorative) as you would in other rooms, but the task lighting here is primary.
 The only other room where it is primary is the kitchen.”